33 English Beach Vocabulary Words for Summer Fun

-Summer is the perfect time to hit the beach and catch some rays.
+Summer is the perfect time to hit and catch some rays.

 Have You Heard English Beach Slang in the Movies?